 In this sample, the taxpayer had $2,500 withheld from the bonus payment, but had an additional $1,277 in their tax refund, so they really only paid $1,223 in taxes on that $10,000 payment.
 Obviously, every single tax situation will be different, but this gives you a rough idea how it works.

-The IRS requires that the Defense Finance and Accounting Service (DFAS) withhold 25% of all bonus payments.
+The IRS requires that the Defense Finance and Accounting Service (DFAS) withhold 22% of all bonus payments, effective 2018.
+Prior to 2018, it was 25%.
 Just like all other tax withholding, the taxes taken out could be too much or too little.
 Thankfully, they’re usually too much, and they get returned to you as part of the overpayment/refund when you file your tax return.
 If the taxes taken out of the bonus are too little, you may owe additional tax when you file your tax return.

 There are a couple of things to think about:

 If you are able to receive your bonus while you are located in a Combat Zone Tax Exempt area, then you won’t owe federal income taxes on that money.
 Schwing!

 Bonuses can be put into retirement savings accounts such as the Thrift Savings Plan (TSP) or an Individual Retirement Arrangement (IRA).
 If you put it into a Roth account, it won’t give you any tax benefit now, but it will grow tax-free and distributions later will be tax free.
 If you use a traditional account, you won’t be taxed on that money now but future distributions will be taxable.

 You Can Save More If You’re In A Combat Zone